-All My Plans are reviewed termly by the class teacher with the child and shared with parents/carers.
-Copies of My Plans are kept in the class Inclusion Folders and in the central SEN filing system.
+All APDR are reviewed termly by the class teacher with the child and shared with parents/carers.
+Summaries of the APDR targets are kept in the Class Information Folders and the full APDR documents are kept in the central SEN filing system and /or electronically on the school server for staff to access.